apache/iceberg/docs/aws.md

 With the `s3.delete.tags` config, objects are tagged with the configured key-value pairs before deletion.
 Users can configure tag-based object lifecycle policy at bucket level to transition objects to different tiers.
-For example, if you have the following setting in your Spark config file:
+For example, if Spark is configured with the following setting:
 ```shell
 spark.sql.catalog.my_catalog.s3.delete-enabled=false
 spark.sql.catalog.my_catalog.s3.delete.tags.my_key3=my_val3